Jump to:

 Step 4.
 Try a Hair Serum

 Hair serum is a great option for controlling flyaways.
 It is made with a silicone base that will coat the surface of your hair and protect it.

 The silicone helps control flyaways in several ways.

-It adds weight to weak hair strands so that they can fall with the rest of your hairs.
+It adds weight to weak hair strands so that they can calm down and blend with the rest of your hair.
 Some hair serums also contain hydrolyzed proteins that work to reduce the static charge that leads to flyaways.

 Step 5.
 Use a Little Hairspray on Your Brush